unbywyd/flex-layout-system/README.md

 - dn (direction): Switches from row to column layout on small screens (xs).
 - w (width): Changes cell width to 100% on smaller screens (sm).

-and more... see the [documentation](https://flexlayout.com/docs) for a full list of attributes.
+and more...
+See the [documentation](https://flexlayout.com/docs) for a full list of attributes.

 ### Custom Breakpoints